jamis/amazing-desktops/README.md

   given RGBA color.
 * `maze ga` -- use the built-in "autumn" color scheme
 * `maze g10` -- generate a random color scheme consisting of 10 colors
+* `maze agl` -- generate a maze using the "growing tree" algorithm, specifically it's "longest path" variant.
+(Other options are:
+  `agw` for a weighted growing tree, and `ab` for a binary tree algorithm).

 For example: